FAQ

 These small particles are able to pass into our lungs more easily and affect our health.
 For this reason scientists tend to focus on a subset of particulate matter called “PM2.5” which is particles with a diameter smaller than 2.5 micrometres (or ”um” for short) (2.5 um is approximately a 30th of the width of a human hair).
 PM2.5 can come from a wide range of sources, some of which are natural (e.g. volcanoes, fires, dust) and others are produced by human activities (e.g. industry, cars, agriculture, domestic burning and fires arising from climate change).
 Some PM2.5 particles are directly emitted into the atmosphere, while others are formed by reactions of gases within the air, you could think of the atmosphere as being a cocktail of pollutants!

 In response to the increased knowledge of the health effects of PM2.5, in 2021 the World Health Organisation recommended that the annual average concentration of PM2.5 should not exceed of 5 ug/m³.
-At present, 99% of the world’s population live with concentrations above this value, with the highest PM2.5 levels typically found in low and middle income countries.
+At present, 99% of the world’s population live with concentrations above this value, with the highest PM2.5 levels typically found in low and middle-income countries.

 Can I use these images?

 We hope these stripes will help start conversations about air pollution and its effects on our lives.
-The use of these images is encouraged/welcomed, but must include appropriate acknowledgement of airqualitystripes.info and a link to this website.
+The use of these images is encouraged/welcomed, but must include appropriate acknowledgment of airqualitystripes.info and a link to this website.
 The images are licensed under CC BY.